-Making single coil guitar pickups can be a very rewarding experience; in addition to being easily accomplished, it requires items that can be easily acquired.
+Making single coil pickups can be very rewarding, easily done, and parts can be easily acquired.

 Making Single Guitar Pickups